The dynamics of discovery and the Heaps-Zipf relationship: Introduction

+In this paper, we do not engage in discussions on the Heaps–Zipf framework or its analytical consistency.
+Instead, we refer to studies that use these tools, and particularly Heaps’ exponent, as a measurement device drawing an analogy with written texts. ~\cite{di_bona_dynamics_2025, tria_dynamics_2014, bona_social_2022, tria_zipfs_2018, serra-peralta_heaps_2021, krawczyk_recovering_2023, abe_scaling_2021, li_range-limited_2024}.
+Many empirical datasets display Zipf-like rank–frequency distributions and Heaps-like concave growth, which are often fitted to obtain exponents $\gamma$ and $\alpha$, even though rigorous tests such as \cite{moreno-sanchez_large-scale_2016} would possibly fail.
+A remaining unresolved question is, therefore: what does this exponent actually measure ?
+Under random sampling, this exponent depends solely on $p(r)$, but what happens for real-world data, where the appearance of new types may be temporally or contextually correlated ?
+To what extent can such correlations affect the estimated value of Heaps’ exponent ?

-To test the robustness of Heaps’ law under real-world human discovery dynamics, we compare empirical sequences of text, individual music listening and web browsing with their reshuffled counterparts, where temporal correlations are removed.
+In the following of this paper we aim to test the robustness of Heaps exponent's under real-world human discovery dynamics, by comparing empirical sequences of text, individual music listening histories and web browsing logs with their reshuffled counterparts, where temporal correlations are removed.
 By estimating the scaling exponent $\alpha$ in both real and reshuffled versions, we isolate the impact of temporal correlations.
-Our results show that while written texts statistics are largely robust to reshuffling, digital exploration sequences are not, highlighting the role of system-specific temporal dynamics in shaping discovery processes.
-The top row of Figure~\ref{fig:exponents_distribution} presents an illustrative example of type–token curves for individual sequences from each dataset.
+We will show that while written texts statistics are largely robust to reshuffling, digital exploration sequences are not, highlighting the role of system-specific temporal dynamics in shaping discovery processes.
+On the top row of Figure~\ref{fig:exponents_distribution} we provide an illustrative example of type–token curves for individual sequences taken from each of the three datasets used in the following of the paper.
+Corresponding rank-frequency plots are available in the Supplementary Information.